Induced subgraphs of graphs with large chromatic number. IV. Consecutive holes: Introduction

-Here is basically the only source of counterexamples that we know.
-Let $G_1$ be the null graph; for each $i>1$, let $G_i$ be a triangle-free graph with girth at least $2^{|V(G_{i-1})|}$ and chromatic number at least $i$; and let $F$ be the set of all cycle lengths that do not occur in any $G_i$.
+The only source we know for examples of infinite sets that are not constricting is the following.
+Let $G_1$ be the null graph; for each $i>1$; let $G_i$ be a triangle-free graph with girth at least $2^{|V(G_{i-1})|}$ and chromatic number at least $i$; and let $F$ be the set of all cycle lengths that do not occur in any $G_i$.
 Then $F$ is not constricting, and yet $F$ has upper density 1.
 This shows that not every infinite set is constricting, not even sets with upper density one.
 Lower density seems to be closer to the truth.
-As far as we know, a set is constricting if and only if it has strictly positive lower density, but we are far from proving the implication in either direction.
-A more approachable question is: suppose that $F$ contains at least one out of every $\nu$ consecutive integers; are all such sets $F$ constricting?
-We prove a strengthening, the following: \begin{thm} For all integers $\nu>0$ there exists $n$ such that if $G$ is triangle-free with chromatic number at least $n$, then for some $t$, $G$ has a hole of length $t+i$ for $1\le i\le \nu$. \end{thm} This implies the conjectures of \ref{gyarfasconj}, and also the result of \cite{stephan}.
-We imagine the corresponding result is true for graphs with bounded clique number rather than just triangle-free graphs, but so far we have made no progress in proving this.
+We have not been able to rule out the possibility a set is constricting if and only if it has strictly positive lower density, although this does not seem likely.
+It would be interesting to answer the following question.